 The Louvre Museum was established shortly following the start of the French Revolution and it opened its doors for the first time on August 10, 1793.
 The late-18th-century collection of just 537 items has grown to a massive collection of over 615,000 works of art today.

-35,000 artworks, of which over 7,500 are paintings, are on permanent display.
+35,000 artworks, of which over 7,500 are paintings and over 6,500 sculptures are on permanent display.
 We have chosen 10 of the most famous paintings at the Louvre that you simply have to see during your visit.

 1. Mona Lisa – Leonardo da Vinci

 - Date Created: 1503-1506

 - Dimensions: 77 × 53 centimeters (30 × 21 inches)

 The Mona Lisa isn’t just one of the most famous paintings at the Louvre but arguably one of the most famous paintings in the entire world.

 This masterpiece by Italian polymath Leonard da Vinci has captured our imagination for many centuries since the Italian Renaissance virtuoso painted it in the early 16th century.
 He probably never completed it, yet it’s by far the most captivating work in his oeuvre.